wintercms/setup-winter-action/README.md

-# Setup Winter Action
+# ❄️ Setup Winter Action

-This GitHub Action sets up a PHP environment suitable for running Winter and a fresh Winter installation.
+This GitHub Action sets up a PHP environment suitable for running [Winter](https://github.com/wintercms/winter) and a fresh Winter installation.
 This is useful for running automated tests or checks for Winter plugins.

 The Action works by doing the following: